The top funds and investment trusts for European defence spending

 Investment trusts for European defence exposure

-“Some defence companies have seen their share prices soar but that’s not the case across the board,” says Brodie-Smith.
+“Some defence companies have seen their share prices soar but that’s not the case across the board,” said Annabel Brodie-Smith, communications director at the Association of Investment Companies (AIC).
 “We have identified the investment trusts with exposure to defence which might be best placed to benefit.”

 Here’s the top 10 investment trusts for defence exposure, according to the AIC: